CassadyCampos/GoogleDriveToS3/README.md

 If the name is incorrect you may end up with a corrupted file lol.

-TODO's
+## TODO's

 All unrelated and can be done in any order:
+* Fix deploy.ps1 because it's deleting the .zip after uploading it.
+Maybe we can update or remove/create again in the same script.

+* Create a webscraper to download the tangerine csvs and then dropping it in gdrive

+* Create a TD parser for the CSV data it generates

+* Create a webscraper to download TD csv's and then dropping it in gdrive

-~~* Hook up Google Drive API call to grab files to upload so we can stop using hardcoded string file~~
+* ~~ Hook up Google Drive API call to grab files to upload so we can stop using hardcoded string file~~

-* Have another lambda that downloads from the bucket and the transformed folder and upload it back to Google Drive
+* ~~ Have another lambda that downloads from the bucket and the transformed folder and upload it back to Google Drive~~

-~~* Get credentials.json into a vault so we can remove it from source code~~
+* ~~ Get credentials.json into a vault so we can remove it from source code~~